CES 2015 points toward the future of our gadgets

 The annual Consumer Electronics show in Las Vegas has wrapped up again, a huge undertaking that seems to get bigger each year.
 Heck, since the first time I went the show has expanded with the Las Vegas convention center, from one main show floor and assorted other rooms to an entire second building with two display floors – and of course various hotel conference centers and suites.
 It's quite intimidating to see all this stuff packed together!

 Vegas is the perfect place to host CES.
-Where other than the gambling center of North America can manufacturers of all size – from startup to multinational giant – throw their latest brainstorms before the assembled dealers and pundits, gambling that their strokes of genius will pay off big time in the marketplace.
+Where other than the gambling center of North America see this site for more information) can manufacturers of all size – from startup to multinational giant – throw their latest brainstorms before the assembled dealers and pundits, gambling that their strokes of genius will pay off big time in the marketplace.
 Many don't, but some of what's on display each year does.

 I couldn't make this year's CES thanks to scheduling issues, but it's hard for a tech writer not to get inundated with press releases and pitches whether you're on site or not.
 So, with the caveat that I'm doing this from press releases, pictures and other hype, here are some of the products I wish I'd seen the most at this year's CES.